 Service Orientation: Actively looking for ways to help people.

-In the United States, there were 308,500 jobs for Insurance Claims Clerk in 2016.
+In 2016, there was an estimated number of 308,500 jobs in the United States for Insurance Claims Clerk.
 New jobs are being produced at a rate of 11.1% which is above the national average.
 The Bureau of Labor Statistics predicts 34,100 new jobs for Insurance Claims Clerk by 2026.
 Due to new job openings and attrition, there will be an average of 35,600 job openings in this field each year.

 The states with the most job growth for Insurance Claims Clerk are Utah, Arizona, and Iowa.
 Watch out if you plan on working in Maine, Vermont, or Oregon.
 These states have the worst job growth for this type of profession.